PF Chang's swipes cards manually in U.S. after breach

 “It makes a lot of work for the restaurant and they may end up eating a lot of tickets because they won’t get immediate authorization on the spot,” she said.

-The Arizona-based company, which operates over 200 restaurants, has set up a website with information about the investigation being conducted by the Secret Service and private forensics experts.
+The Arizona-based company, which operates over 200 restaurants, has set up a website with information about the investigation being conducted by the Secret Service and private forensics experts: www.pfchangs.com/security.

 Reporting by Jim Finkle; Editing by Richard Valdmanis, Bernard Orr